shaun-wilson/gedcom-remastered/README.md

 #### DAYS:IN_YEAR (added)
 Refer to the notes for AGE_AT_EVENT.
 #### GEDCOM_FORM (modified)
-Upgraded to add the USER_DEFINED primitive, which was required for alternative values to be entered and validated.
 Refer to the notes for USER_DEFINED.
 #### FRACSEC (added)
 Refer to the notes for TIME_VALUE.
 #### HOUR (added)